-In such case, select at least one user for each displayed role, then click Apply.
+In such case, do one of the following, select at least one user for each displayed role, then click Save.

 What happens after you complete your assignment depends on the way the administrator set up the next workflow step.
 There are five possible options: